MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 * * *

-Example paramaters for `this script` are:
+Example parameters for `this script` are:
 `-id -p 4 -m 17 -t 13 -l 32`
 - Type:           Argon2id
 - Parallelism:    4